mhweber/gis_in_action_r_spatial/_posts/2017-04-18-03-Spatial-Data-In-R-sp.md

 ---
 title: "04 - Spatial Data in R"
-author: Bryan Milstead
+author: Marc Weber
 layout: post_page
 ---

-Over the past few years there has been a rapid increase in the ability of R to handle spatial data.
-New packages are being added continuously and the functionality of R now rivals some of the big names in GIS software.
-R can now handle both vector and raster data and has good options for geoprocessing.
-For most task we find that R runs faster than the commercial alternatives plus you have the added benefit of being able to script your analyses.
-Interactive visualization of spatial data still needs improvement but we expect to see this last obstacle overcome soon.
-As with any type of R analysis there is a steep learning curve but once you have mastered the basics you will find that R is a good solution for your spatial analyses.

-In this part of the workshop we will go over the basics of using R for spatial analysis.
-This is a big subject so we will only scratch the surface but the exercises will give you a good introduction of the capabilities of R in this area.

-Much of this lecture was adapted from a workshop given by Jeff Hollister.
-You can see the materials from his recent workshop here: [Hollister Workshop](http://scicomp2014.edc.uri.edu/posts/2014-02-04-Hollister.html)
+So, to begin, what is R and why should we use R for spatial analysis?
+Let's break that into two questions - first, what is R and why should we use it?

+- A language and environment for statistical computing and graphics
+- R is lightweight, free, open-source and cross-platform
+- Works with contriburted packages - currently 10,365 -extensibility
+- Automation and recording of workflow (reproducibility)
+- Optimized work flow - data manipulation, analysis andvisualization all in one place
+- R does not alter underlying data - manipulation and visualization in memory
+- R is great for repetative graphics

+Second, why use R for spatial, or GIS, workflows?

+- Spatial and statistical analysis in one environment
+- Leverage statistical power of R (i.e.  modeling spatial data, data visualization, statistical exploration)
+- Can handle vector and raster data, as well as work with spatial databases and pretty much any data format spatial data comes in
+- R's GIS capabilities growing rapidly right now - new packages added monthly - currently about 180 spatial packages

+Some drawbacks for using R for GIS work

+- R not as good for interactive use as desktop GIS applications like ArcGIS or QGIS (i.e.  editing features, panning,zooming)
+- Steep learning curve
+- Up to you to find packages to do what you need - help not always great

 ##Lesson Goals
-- Beginning understanding of `sp` (spatial) objects in R
+- Understanding of spatial data in R and `sp` (spatial) objects in R
-- Brief introduction to R packages for Spatial Analysis
+- Introduction to R packages for spatial analysis
-- Learn how to read shapefiles into R
+- Learn to read vector spatial data into R
-- Explore how to visualize `sp` objects in R
-- Conduct a basic GIS analysis in R
+- Perform some simple exploratory spatial data analysis with vector data in R

 ##Quick Links to Exercises
-- [Exercise 1](#exercise-1): Getting spatial data into R
+- [Exercise 1](#exercise-1): Working in R and representing spatial data in R
 - [Exercise 2](#exercise-2): Visualizing spatial data in R
 - [Exercise 3](#exercise-3): Working with rasters